paveltovchigrechko/markdown-links-parser/README.md

 ## What is it?

 This is an auxiliary Python script for parsing and checking text files.
 The main problem it solves is verifying Markdown links between text files.
-For example, the Docusaurus, a static site generator that we use for documentation, recognizes the link to a non-existing file like [a link to a file](non-existing-path-to-file).
-But it cannot recognize a link to a non-existing heading inside a file: [link to a paragraph](existing-file#non-existing-heading).
+For example, the Docusaurus, a static site generator that we use for documentation, recognizes the link to a non-existing file like \[a link to a file\](non-existing-path-to-file).
+But it cannot recognize a link to a non-existing heading inside a file: \[link to a paragraph\](existing-file#non-existing-heading).
 So, when we change a heading we might break a link to it in other files.
 This script is intended to catch such situations.

 ## Configuration